 This definitive guide provides an in-depth look at the technology, features, and key considerations to help you find the perfect pair of noise-canceling headphones that not only fits your budget but also elevates your listening experience.
 We will dive deep into the differences between the top models, explain the science behind their most impressive features, and provide a comprehensive comparison to help you make a confident, well-informed decision.

-{getToc} $title={Table of Contents} $count={true} $expanded={false}
+{getToc} $title={Table of Contents} $count={Boolean} $expanded={Boolean}

 1. The Science of Silence: Understanding Noise-Canceling Technology

 At the heart of every great pair of noise-canceling headphones is a sophisticated system designed to combat unwanted sound.
 There are two primary methods: passive noise cancellation and active noise cancellation.
 The best headphones use a combination of both to create a truly silent environment.
+For over-ear headphones, this means thick, plush earcups that form a tight seal around the ear, physically blocking sound waves from reaching the ear canal.
+For earbuds, a well-fitted eartip creates a snug seal within the ear, muffling external noise.
+It is especially effective at neutralizing consistent, low-frequency sounds, such as the hum of an airplane engine, the drone of traffic, or the whir of an office air conditioner.

 The process works as follows: